Roman Gaul: Villas in Roman Gaul

 Villas were usually centres of agricultural production, and were often closely associated with vineries and wine production.
 The owners were probably mainly local Gallic elites who became quickly romanised after the conquest, and sometimes Romans and Italians who wished to exploit rich local resources.
 The villas would have been the centre of complex relationships with the local area.
 Much of the work would have been undertaken by slave labour or by local coloni ("tenant farmers").
 There would also have been a farm manager in addition to the inhabiting family.

+Cities of Roman Gaul

+Important cities of Roman Gaul include Lugdunum (Lyon), Lutetia (Paris), Augusta Treverorum (Trier), Colonia Agrippinensium (Cologne), Burdigala (Bordeaux), Massalia (Marseille), Tolosa (Toulouse), Narbo Martius (Narbonne), Colonia Nemausus (Nîmes), Arelate (Arles), Augustodunum (Autun), Durocortorum (Reims), Arausio (Orange) and Glanum.